-- assisting in the washing of young children who have wet/soiled themselves - intimate care risk assessments for certain children with medical needs or disabilities. - using physical contact to demonstrate exercises or techniques, for example, in PE, sports coaching or other practical subjects. - administering First Aid - supporting younger children and children with special needs who may need physical prompts or help - giving appropriate comfort to a child who is distressed - recognising that physical contact is a sensitive issue for some cultural groups - acknowledging that physical contact becomes increasingly open to question as children reach and go through adolescence - ensuring a consistent approach where staff and pupils are of different genders - acknowledging that innocent and well-intentioned physical contact can sometimes be misconstrued - having a prescribed handling policy for children requiring complex or repeated physical handling, with specific training for staff who deal with them.
+- assisting in the washing of young children who have wet/soiled themselves - intimate care risk assessments for certain children with medical needs or disabilities. - using physical contact to demonstrate exercises or techniques, for example, in PE, sports coaching or other practical subjects. - administering First Aid - supporting younger children and children with special needs who may need physical prompts or help - giving appropriate comfort to a child who is distressed - recognising that physical contact is a sensitive issue for some cultural groups - acknowledging that physical contact becomes increasingly open to question as children reach and go through adolescence - ensuring a consistent approach where staff and pupils are of different genders - acknowledging that innocent and well-intentioned physical contact can sometimes be misconstrued

+- having a prescribed handling policy for children requiring complex or repeated physical handling, with specific training for staff who deal with them.

-I. PHYSICAL CONTROL AND RESTRICTIVE PHYSICAL INTERVENTION: USE OF REASONABLE FORCE
+I. PHYSICAL CONTROL AND RESTRICTIVE PHYSICAL INTERVENTION: USE OF REASONABLE FORCE when it is appropriate for staff to use physical control and restraint

-Our school has a separate policy on the use of restrictive physical interventions covering the appropriate use of reasonable force that all staff are made aware of and follow.
+(Paragraph 166-168, KCSIE 2024) Our school has a separate policy on the use of restrictive physical interventions covering the appropriate use of reasonable force that all staff are made aware of and follow.

-Our school policy relates to the following: DfE Guidance: Use of Reasonable Force in Schools when it is appropriate for staff to use physical control and restraint
+Our school policy relates to the following: DfE Guidance: Use of Reasonable Force in Schools